-- I The CNPA will ensure people and communities are aware of the process and the opportunities to contribute to the preparation of the Local Development Plan.
-We will distribute information, in public places and spaces, in towns and villages.
-We will also disseminate information through Community Councils, our Community Liaison Officers and any other community planning networks. - 2 The CNPA will widely encourage involvement through the use of e-participation and e-planning systems.
-We will publish information on the CNPA website and publicise consultations through the local media, newspaper adverts and articles. - 3 The CNPA will produce documents which are accessible, transparent and written in plain English, using jargon-free language which avoids technical terms. - 4 The CNPA will publish an updated Development Plan Scheme every year, setting out how and when people can get involved in the preparation process. - Add your name to the CNPA's Local Development Plan consultee database, to ensure that you are kept up-to-date with the ongoing process of engagement. - 6 Attend one of the various Community Liaison meetings arranged for the preparation of the Park Plan and the Local Development Plan.
+- 1. The CNPA will ensure people and communities are aware of the process and the opportunities to contribute to the preparation of the Local Development Plan.
+We will distribute information, in public places and spaces in towns and villages.
+We will also disseminate information through Community Councils, our Community Liaison Officers and any other community planning networks. - 2.
+The CNPA will widely encourage involvement through the use of e-participation/e-planning systems including our website and publicise our consultations through the use of the media to raise awareness using local newspaper adverts and articles. - 3.
+The CNPA will ensure our documents are produced in plain English, in an easy to understand, jargon-free format which avoids technical terms ensuring that they are accessible and transparent. - 4.
+The CNPA will publish an updated Development Plan Scheme every year, setting out how and when people can get involved in the preparation process.

+- 5. Add your name to the CNPA's Local Development Plan consultee database, to ensure that you are kept up-to-date with the ongoing process of engagement. - 6.
+Attend one of the various Community Liaison meetings arranged for the preparation of the Park Plan and the Local Development Plan.
 By doing this you can assist in preparing a vision for each of the National Park's towns and villages.